Overview

 6.2: Data Integrity

-• Unclear whether the company attempts to maintain the accuracy of data they collect.
+- Unclear whether the vendor maintains the accuracy of data they collect.

 6.3: Data Correction